 Please see our prospectus inserts for further information on exam results

-‘AHS A Level students reap the rewards of their hard work’
+‘AHS A Level students are rewarded for their hard work today’

-The majority will be heading off next month to universities stretching from Aberdeen and Aberystwyth to Warwick and York, with about 10% of the students deferring their entry until 2017 to allow them to take a gap year, often doing paid work for some months and then going travelling.
-Like many schools, we are seeing the post-18 picture become more varied as students also embrace the range of non-university options open to them with increasingly attractive apprenticeships and work-based study becoming more popular.
+Like many schools, we are seeing the post-18 picture become more varied as students also embrace the range of non-university options open to them with increasingly attractive apprenticeships and work-based study.

-We expect nine students to take up places at Oxford and Cambridge while seven students will be studying medicine, dentistry or veterinary medicine.
+We expect at least nine students to take up places at Oxford and Cambridge while up to ten students will be studying medicine, dentistry or veterinary medicine.

-Almost a quarter of the students achieved 3 A grades at A Level or better and special congratulations go to Mairead Durrant, Jessica Fleming, Beatrice Law, Sarah Mann, Jessica Payne and Soonyiu Yau who all achieved at least 3 A* grades.
+Fifty seven students, almost one third of the cohort, achieved 3 A grades at A Level or better and special congratulations go to Zoe Berkeley, Shreeya Bhogle, Jade Clarke, Katherine Dalby, Leonie Glasson and Georgina Wilmot, who all achieved at least 3 A* grades.

-This set of students have not only achieved creditable exam results but have been really active during their time at Aylesbury High School, supporting charities and doing community service, going on trips and expeditions, and enjoying themselves as well.
+This group of students have not only achieved very creditable exam results but have gained so much more during their time at Aylesbury High School, supporting charities, undertaking community service, going on trips and expeditions, and enjoying themselves as well.
 We wish them the very best for the future.”